 A recent threat to UK’s ancient woodlands is the HRS2 railway line.
 Read more about the clean air fight in London here.

 Overall satisfaction with mental health has steadily been declining in the UK, according to Office for National Statistics (ONS).
 Those living in the city are more likely to suffer from stress related mental illness.

 Yet nature based therapy is very seldom relied on by the NHS, who are most likely to give those suffering from pharmaceutical drugs or provide cognitive behavioral therapy.
 But most patients are said to return having felt little difference.

 Last year the NHS prescribed a record number of anti-depressants, 64.7m pills were dispensed within the year – according to NHS Digital.
 The NHS says on their website:

 “Most people benefit from taking antidepressants to some degree, but research suggests antidepressants may not be as effective as previously thought in cases of mild depression.”

 Supporters of nature therapy believe that health practitioners could provide nature-therapy as an alternative treatment to simply taking pills.
-With scientific evidence it’s more likely that this will become the case.
-It could also ease the burden on the NHS since alternative therapy will be a cost-effective method.
+This could ease the burden on the NHS, since alternative therapy will be a cost-effective method.

 A report released this money shows that as many as 300,000 people every year will lose their work due to poor mental health issues.
 These findings were conducted by a Thriving At Work Report as part of a government scheme to get a clearer idea about how many people within the work place will be effected by mental health issues.
 Such a high amount of people losing their job every-year will cost the economy around £33 billion and £42 billion a year.